reallsx/blog/content/post/solid-3d-printing/index.md

 Usually PLA is not known for wrapping but it seems like it wraps anyways.
 The reason is very likely the 100% infill.

-The wrap causes the print to fail in our case.
-There are multiple failure modes.
+The wrap causes the print to fail compelety in our case and there are multiple failure modes.
 First is for Prusa XL, if the nozzle is too close to the surface it is printing on, the filament could not be extruded as smooth as it should be and this would make the pressure in the nozzle to be high, which could trigger the filament stuck sensor.
 Second is if the wrap is too bad the nozzle could collide with the thing you are printing.
 If this happens the best possible outcome is layer shift, and by this I mean the print will fail.
+I have an extreme example of what happens after multiple collisions.

 What I found to work for me is turning off the fan.
-And check this lift before obstacle thing in the slicer.
+For PLA usually it is advised to keep the fan at 100% after a few layers and I would say that works for normal prints with low infill percentage, where you need the PLA to harden fast to support the next layer, as PLA can be printed pretty fast.
+For a 100% infill object, you have plenty of time for the previous layer to get hard.
+And enable "Steeper rap before obstacles" setting in the slicer.
+This is under printer setting in PrusaSlicer 2.9.2.
 Could avoid some collision in my experience.

 for the filaments I have played with, the Polymaker Polylite LW-PLA is absolutely the worst.
 This filament I only printed with the 0.4 mm nozzle as it is not recommended to print is using bigger nozzle if I remember correctly.
+Sunlu highspeed PLA and Formfutura Stonefil PLA almost had zero wrapping.
+And somehow the 3DXTech economy PLA wrapped quite a bit.

 ## Infill pattern